-Yet another teaching resource is the Video Prompt feature with quick clips of children demonstrating school and social behaviors from asking to play a game to ending a conversation.
+Yet another teaching resource is the Video Prompt feature with quick clips of children demonstrating school and social behaviors from asking to play a game to end a conversation.
 There are 31 pre-programmed video clips and you have the capability to load your own videos too!

 Finally, if you tap on the “More” link on the menu bar; you are brought to a screen that includes both VoiceChart and VoiceMatch in addition to the help links for the app.
 Here’s what the developers say about these two features:

-VoiceChart – Like a “voice thermometer,” VoiceChart provides real-time feedback on loudness of speech.
+VoiceChart – Like a “voice thermometer,” VoiceChart provides real-time feedback on the loudness of speech.
 Speakers are shown visually whether they are “Too Loud,” “Too Quiet,” or “Just Right”.
 Sliders allow customization of the thresholds between each volume zone.
 An animated meter and graphics change based on the current volume level.

-VoiceMatch provides visual and aural feedback on stress, rate and rhythm of speech by comparing a “Teacher” voice recording to a “Student” voice recording.
+VoiceMatch provides visual and aural feedback on stress, rate, and rhythm of speech by comparing a “Teacher” voice recording to a “Student” voice recording.
 The Student voice sample is compared both visually (via a waveform graphic) and aurally (via audio playback) to the Teacher recording, which serves as a target or model phrase.
 The Student attempts to “match” the Teacher waveform by repeating it aloud.
 Visual differences between the two audio recordings can then be highlighted (e.g., point to the differences on the screen and discuss).”

 I included several images with this review of items that I created using iPrompts Pro.
 Schedules, choices, and stories can be emailed as a PDF, and then forwarded to other caregivers or printed from a computer.
 In the short time that I have had access to this app, I have already seen how invaluable it is to my speech and language practice.
-You can find this all inclusive app at iTunes for $99.99 and save money by purchasing this bundle as opposed to buying a few apps individually.
+You can find this all-inclusive app at iTunes for $99.99 and save money by purchasing this bundle as opposed to buying a few apps individually.